Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/linux_sql/sql/README.md

 where
   joindate >= '2012-09-01'
 ```
-###### Questions 11: You, for some reason, want a combined list of all surnames and all facility names.
-Yes, this is a contrived example :-).
-Produce that list!
+###### Questions 11: Combining results from multiple queries
+Combined list of all surnames and all facility names.

 ```
 SELECT